ugo-emekauwa/cisco-imm-automation-tools/src/pool_makers/ip_pool_maker/README.md

 ## Features
 - Automatically build an Intersight IP Pool to your exact specification.
 Anything that can be done through the Intersight GUI can be done here and more!

+- Set the assignment order of the Pool to sequential order, if desired.

 - Supported with Intersight SaaS, Connected Virtual Appliance, and Private Virtual Appliance.

 ## Prerequisites